jayantom/sknobs/README.md

 The sknobs module processes command line arguments, builds a database of knob values and provides access functions.
-It is implemented in c and includes wrappers for common verification languages, including python, tcl, verilog and go.
+It is implemented in c and includes wrappers for common verification languages, including python, tcl, verilog, ruby and go.

 ## Quick Start
 Knobs can be of the following form: